 Taking the time to have a good laugh, or cry, with a trusted listener will help shed the tension.
-If you don’t have a listening partner you can learn how to find one here.
+If you don’t have a listening partner you can create an account in our Network and find one here.
+Get more ideas about how to find a Listening Partner here.
 Or you can share this article with a good friend and exchange time together.

 Here are five ways you can shed the tension you're feeling.

 - Act it out: During your listening time pretend you're at dinner with your whole family and start saying everything you’re thinking.
 If you struggle with feeling relaxed at family meals, try barking out every correction you'd like to give your kids: “Sit up straight; close your mouth when you’re eating; clean your plate; use your fork; don't interrupt; stop leaning on the table”.
 Pay attention to the feelings this brings up for you.
 Maybe it’s laughter as you hear yourself.
 Or maybe it’s tears as you recall what holiday dinners were like for you as a kid.
 Either way you’re making good progress toward releasing the tension you’re carrying around family mealtimes, and that’s bound to make the holiday dinner at least a little lighter for you.

 - Don’t be nice: If you have to deal with family members critiquing you, your kids, or your parenting you can give them a piece of your mind during your listening time.
 To make the most of this time don’t be nice, polite or thoughtful!
 What’s so amazing is that taking time to blow off some steam with a listener can relieve you in a way that you are able to be genuinely kind and thoughtful when face-to-face with that family member later.